ck-zhang/px/docs/guides/workspaces.md

    * Builds a shared workspace env under `.px/` at the workspace root.

 4. Commit the workspace manifest and `px.workspace.lock`, plus each member’s `pyproject.toml`.

+Notes:

+* Once a workspace governs a member, per-project `px.lock` files for members are ignored (px uses `px.workspace.lock` instead). `px sync` won’t update member `px.lock`.
+* Workspace state is stored under `.px/` at the workspace root; member-local `.px/` pointers are not used while the workspace governs that member.

 ## Command routing inside a workspace